 1 As I have elsewhere explained, I owe this precious conception to Mr. Santayana.
-I had long been convinced that cognition requires three categor for its adequate interpretation; the intermediate one between subject and object corresponding to the Kantian "phenomenon or appearance."
-At one time I used to designate this category as content, since it agree with the current conception of a content of consciousness; thut, in my efforts to conceive it clearly, I was continually falling off either into category of object or into that of psychic state.
-What was my relie when at last I heard Mr. Santayana explain his conception of essence, are it dawned upon me that here was the absolutely correct description of the looked-f or category.

-harmonized with the view that the data are the real things only by partially contradicting this view and asserting that whenever we are perceptually wrong they are not the real things, or else by entertaining the far from common-sense theory that because a thing is red that is no reason why it should not be also green (in the same place and at the same moment), and that because a thing is white that is no reason why it should not be also black.
+I had long been convinced that cognition requires three categories for its adequate interpretation; the intermediate one-between subject and object-corresponding to the Kantian "phenomenon" or "appearance."
+At one time I used to designate this category as "content," since it agrees with the current conception of a "content of consciousness"; but, in my efforts to conceive it clearly, I was continually falling off either into the category of "object" or into that of "psychic state."
+What was my relief when at last I heard Mr. Santayana explain his conception of "essence," and it dawned upon me that here was the absolutely correct description of the looked-for category. harmonized with the view that the data are the real things only by partially contradicting this view and asserting that whenever we are perceptually wrong they are not the real things, or else by entertaining the far from common-sense theory that because a thing is red that is no reason why it should not be also green (in the same place and at the same moment), and that because a thing is white that is no reason why it should not be also black.

 It is worth noting why perceptual error is possible.
 It is possible because data are directly dependent on the individual organism, not on the external object, varying in their character with the constitution of the sense-organs and the way in which these are affected, and only secondarily and indirectly with the external thing.
-Thus the insane person hears hallucinatory sounds because his auditory brain-centre is abnormally irritated; the colour-blind person sees red as green because his retina or his visual brain-centre is not normally constituted; the straight stick appears bent because the light-rays have been accidentally refracted at the surface of the water, etc. We have no power of penetrating to the object itself and intuiting it immediately, but are dependent for our information con cerning it on the effects which it is able to produce within the body.
+Thus the insane person hears hallucinatory sounds because his auditory brain-centre is abnormally irritated; the colour-blind person sees red as green because his retina or his visual brain-centre is not normally constituted; the straight stick appears bent because the light-rays have been accidentally refracted at the surface of the water, etc. We have no power of penetrating to the object itself and intuiting it immediately, but are dependent for our information concerning it on the effects which it is able to produce within the body.
 In a word, data are subject to the law of psychophysical correlation.